Hire in New Zealand

-  The Essential Skills Work visa is for skilled workers whose job is listed on the Essential Skills in Demand List.
-It allows you to work in the country for up to five years, but the duration may depend on your skill level.
-For a foreigner to fill a job position with this visa, the employer must prove that they could not hire a New Zealander.
+The Essential Skills Work visa is intended for skilled workers whose job is included on the Essential Skills in Demand List.
+It allows individuals to work in the country for up to five years but the duration may depend on their skill level.
+For a foreigner to fill a job position with this visa, the employer must prove they are unable to hire a New Zealander.

 Specific Purpose Work Visa

-You can apply for a Specific Purpose Work Visa if you are coming to New Zealand for a specific purpose or event.
+An individual can apply for a Specific Purpose Work Visa if he or she is coming to New Zealand for a specific purpose or event.

 Supplementary Seasonal Visa

-Supplementary Seasonal Employers can recruit temporary visa holders already in New Zealand to plant, maintain, harvest or pack crops when there are not enough New Zealanders available to do the work.
+Supplementary Seasonal Employers can hire temporary visa holders (already in New Zealand) to plant, maintain, harvest or pack crops if there are not enough New Zealanders available to perform the work.

 Long Term Skills Shortage Visa

-Your qualifications, skills, and experience will fall on one of five categories defined by the Australian and New Zealand Standard Classification of Occupations (ANZSCO).
+This applies when an individual’s qualifications, skills and experience fall into one of five categories defined by the Australian and New Zealand Standard Classification of Occupations (ANZSCO).

 Temporary Work Visa